superchordate/rshiny-template-auth/README.md

 * Initialize Project on Google Cloud Platform: Create a new project to make it easier to delete all the resources when you are finished testing.
   - Follow the steps at https://developers.google.com/workspace/guides/create-project including setting up a billing account.
 Don't worry, you won't get charged until you hit 50,000 monthly active users<sup>[1](https://cloud.google.com/identity-platform/pricing)</sup>.
 You can set up [billing alerts](https://cloud.google.com/billing/docs/how-to/budgets) to be more sure you won't see high billing.
-  - Go to https://console.cloud.google.com/customer-identity/providers and click "Enable Identity Providers."
+  - Go to https://console.cloud.google.com/customer-identity/providers and click "Enable Identity Platform."

-* If you would like to allow users to log in with email (recommended):
+If you would like to allow users to log in with email (recommended):

-  - Go to https://console.cloud.google.com/customer-identity/providers and click "ADD A PROVIDER."
+  * Go to https://console.cloud.google.com/customer-identity/providers and click "ADD A PROVIDER."
-  - Select "Email / Password" and click "Enabled" and "Save."
+  * Select "Email / Password" and click "Enabled" and "Save."

 If you would like to use the "Login with Google" feature, follow the steps below.
 It's complicated, but I'd recommend attempting it since it's a nice option for users.
 Otherwise, skip to the next section.